llvm/llvm-project/llvm/lib/Support/rpmalloc/README.md

 Then simply use the __rpmalloc__/__rpfree__ and the other malloc style replacement functions.
 Remember all allocations are 16-byte aligned, so no need to call the explicit rpmemalign/rpaligned_alloc/rpposix_memalign functions unless you need greater alignment, they are simply wrappers to make it easier to replace in existing code.

-If you wish to override the standard library malloc family of functions and have automatic initialization/finalization of process and threads, define __ENABLE_OVERRIDE__ to non-zero which will include the `malloc.c` file in compilation of __rpmalloc.c__.
-The list of libc entry points replaced may not be complete, use libc replacement only as a convenience for testing the library on an existing code base, not a final solution.
+If you wish to override the standard library malloc family of functions and have automatic initialization/finalization of process and threads, define __ENABLE_OVERRIDE__ to non-zero which will include the `malloc.c` file in compilation of __rpmalloc.c__, and then rebuild the library or your project where you added the rpmalloc source.
+If you compile rpmalloc as a separate library you must make the linker use the override symbols from the library by referencing at least one symbol.
+The easiest way is to simply include `rpmalloc.h` in at least one source file and call `rpmalloc_linker_reference` somewhere - it's a dummy empty function.
+On Windows platforms and C++ overrides you have to `#include <rpnew.h>` in at least one source file and also manually handle the initialize/finalize of the process and all threads.
+The list of libc entry points replaced may not be complete, use libc/stdc++ replacement only as a convenience for testing the library on an existing code base, not a final solution.

 For explicit first class heaps, see the __rpmalloc_heap_*__ API under [first class heaps](#first-class-heaps) section, requiring __RPMALLOC_FIRST_CLASS_HEAPS__ tp be defined to 1.